A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Detection on FPGAs

-Pfeifer \etal \cite{drxd-pp} presented an online delay-fault detection technique for combinatorial circuits.
-The authors used the D FFs at the input of on-chip BRAMs as SRs, which map the signals to memory rows to be analysed at a later time.
+Pfeifer \etal \cite{drxd-pp} presented an online concurrent delay-fault detection technique for combinatorial circuits.
+The authors used the D FFs at the input of on-chip BRAMs as SRs, which map the signals to memory rows for later analysis.
 The interconnect introduced a fixed delay between the destination and the SR to control the sensor sensitivity, and an on-board CPU performed the signal comparison.

 Wong \etal \cite{sccd-wsc} presented a self-characterization method, with two registers around a combinational CUT, clocked in counter-phase.
 An XOR between the CUT output and the SR latched value produced the error signal.
 Transitions occurring after the first half of the test clock period were invalid.
 The authors leveraged on-chip clock generation to sweep the test clock frequency until the maximum was found.
-A BIST circuit for start-up tests was also proposed and optimized in \cite{smcd-wsc}, which stored test results of each region on the FPGAs RAM.
+A non-concurrent circuit for start-up tests was also proposed and optimized in \cite{smcd-wsc}, which stored test results of each region on the FPGA RAM.

 Amouri \etal \cite{alsa-at} implemented an ageing sensor to detect late transitions of combinational paths on a Virtex-5 FPGA.
 The sensor, illustrated in \autoref{fig:ff-sensor}, was composed of two edge-triggered D FFs clocked by the combinational output, with their inputs connected to the principal clock signal.
 Whenever an invalid change in the combinational signal occurred (\ie during the active clock cycle), the sensor output was activated.
 Two FFs were used to detect rising and falling signal transitions.
-By the addition of independently configurable delay blocks on the combinational output signal and the clock signal, the authors could control the sensor sensitivity (\ie how much time after the rising clock signal a change in the combinational output is detected).
+By the addition of independently configurable delay blocks on the combinational output signal and the clock signal, the authors could control the sensor sensitivity (\ie how late after the rising clock signal a change in the combinational output is detected).
 When sensitivity is configured to a negative value, the sensor is turned into an early warning monitor, which checks that the signal is stabilized at least by a given time before the clock rises.
-A great advantage of this method, in comparison to the previously described ones, is requiring no extra clock resources for the sensor.
+In comparison to the previously described work, this method bears the great advantage of not requiring extra clock resources for the sensor.
+On the downside, the approach does not quantitatively measure the propagation delay but rather detects transitions only when slower than a given threshold.